Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 !!! warning
     This Node is part of Cognigy's large-language-model research efforts and is intended solely as a preview feature.
 The GPT Conversation Node is not intended for production use.

-The [GPT Conversation Node](nodes/service/gpt-conversation.md) enables an LLM to orchestrate a complete conversation, including determinig the next best action and outputing relevant messages to the customer.
+The [GPT Conversation Node](nodes/service/gpt-conversation.md) enables an LLM to orchestrate a complete conversation, including determining the next best action and outputting relevant messages to the customer.

 ### Rephrasing Virtual Agent Outputs